huzaifa-99/fabric-browser-extension/README.md

 It includes settings to choose b/w fabric patterns, disable/enable them per need, and to output the GPT response in a standard or markdown format.

 This extension is a hobby project designed for experimental purposes.
+I plan to keep it updated but there is a chance that I might not be able to do that.
+As of now, the extension works with chatGPT's [latest release (May 16, 2024)](https://help.openai.com/en/articles/6825453-chatgpt-release-notes#h_78b6147826)

-Please note that not all Fabric prompts may work as intended with ChatGPT.
+Also, not all Fabric prompts may work as intended with ChatGPT and may lead to incorrect results.

 <div style="max-width: 720px; margin: auto">